 Considering you came from a conservative background, how difficult was that for you to decide to try drag?

 It was very difficult.
 When I was really young, I would wear my sister’s dresses, play with my mom’s make up and heels.
 But that was okay back then because I was young and it looked like I was just playing around.
-But as I got to be 14 and 15, it was more and more not okay so I had to do it secretly.
+But as I got to my mid-teens, it was more and more not okay so I had to do it secretly.
 When everyone was out of the home, I would play with make up and play dress up at home and take pictures.
 Everything had to be very discreet.

 Plus it had to be hard to get bookings at 14!